Democrats hoping Biden can provide West Coast election boost - KTVZ

 Republicans need to gain a net five seats next month to take control of the House.

-Like many states, California’s big cities and coastal areas are Democrat-dominated, but the political complexion changes elsewhere.
-After a Biden visit to California last year, Democratic Gov. Gavin Newsom easily survived a recall election.
+Like many states, California’s cities and coastal areas are Democrat-dominated, but the political complexion changes elsewhere.
+Democratic Gov. Gavin Newsom easily survived a recall election.
 But voters in the rural north and agricultural inland largely opposed Newsom, and such anger with Democrats could be a driving force this election.

 “Just as the nation is divided into red, blue and purple states, we have those same internal divisions in California,” said Thad Kousser, a political science professor at the University of California, San Diego.